liii-p/trivia-app/README.md

 ## What I'm currently working on:

+- Implementing CI/CD in Azure with Azure Pipelines - currently, I have included a github actions workflow on the github repository which runs the frontend tests automatically.
-- Including CI/CD by containerising the backend with Docker and deploying the full stack app to Azure.
+- Containerising the backend with Docker and deploying the full stack app to Azure
 - Allow the user to select a category of questions
 - Add a time countdown to each question, when a question is not answered before the time is up, game ends